Computational-Ocularscience/KinemaNet/README.md

 To evaluate your flow and strain estimates (if any) of the test sepckle dataset, set the variable `method_name` to `my_method_name`, a path where your flow estimates are located.

-## V. GUI for Visualizing Kinematics
+## VI.
+GUI for Visualizing Kinematics
 ```matlab
 clc; clear; close all;
 imageUploadGUI  % Launch the GUI